 Follow the steps given above.
-Please note that whilst your goods attract duty, the 'Third country duty' that the EU charges on these goods will be 0.00%, due to the commodity code you have inputted.
+Note that while your goods attract duty, the 'Third country duty' that the EU charges on these goods will be 0.00%, due to the commodity code you have input.
 This must be done for each item that you wish to claim the zero tariff on (if the EU 'Third country duty' at the Northern Ireland Online Tariff is zero).

-If there is a trade remedy in place (e.g., safeguards, quotas, anti-dumping duty), the respective rate will be charged as part of the EU Additional Duties.
+If there is a trade remedy in place (for example, safeguards, quotas, anti-dumping duty), the respective rate will be charged as part of the EU Additional Duties.
 This duty will need to be paid after you submit the declaration.